Skip to main content

 • “Visually, the game adopts a gritty, grounded aesthetic that enhances immersion.”

-• “Every time I start the game, I get a grey screen and have to change the graphic settings.
-Then it goes normal, but when I start a mission, it resets my graphic settings.
-This needs sorting and should have saveable settings, or it's pointless.
-Your settings will just be reset every time, and I can't even properly play the game without getting fed up by this.”
+• “Every time I start the game I get a grey screen and have to change graphic settings before it goes normal.
+However, starting a mission resets my graphic settings.
+This needs fixing and saveable settings, otherwise your settings will just reset every time.
+I can't even properly play the game without getting fed up by this.”

 • “The graphics are not impressive and don't have an art style to speak of.”